sepehrbakhshi/BELS/README.md

 # BELS
-Broad Ensemble Learning System (BELS)
+A Broad Ensemble Learning System for Drifting Stream Classification

 In a data stream environment, classification models must efficiently and effectively handle concept drift.
 Ensemble methods are widely used for this purpose; however, the ones available in the